JanRou/Jigsaw-Sudoku/README.md

-Jigsaw Sudoku Solver - Work in Progress
+Sudoku Solver - Work in Progress

 The sudoku solver can solve a jig-saw puzzle and can be extended for other types of sudoku puzzles.
 The solver is written in python in order to learn python and program a simple user interface.
 The project is organized in folders: